viant/mcp/docs/authentication.md

 ## Securing the MCP Server

-Use `server.WithAuthPolicy` when creating your MCP server to enable OAuth2 protection.
+Create an `auth.Service` from a policy and wire it into the server using `server.WithProtectedResourcesHandler`, `server.WithAuthorizer`, and `server.WithJRPCAuthorizer` to enable OAuth2 protection.

 #### OAuth2 RoundTripper Options